Our Place

 Primary School Tours

 We programme theatre performances into primary schools across the areas to reach as many children as possible.
-This year we worked with Wrongsemble Theatre Company to tour ‘Three Little Vikings’ a live puppetry performance and is all about cooperation, bravery, and getting your voice heard!
+Last year we worked with Wrongsemble Theatre Company to tour Three Little Vikings a live puppetry performance about cooperation, bravery, and getting your voice heard!
 The company visited 5 Primary Schools in March 2025 and performed to over 1,000 pupils.

 ‘Amazing!
 The set, sound, acting and singing were all so professional.
 I have had so many comments from staff about how their children enjoyed it.
-It was such a valuable experience for our children, many of whom come from extremely deprived backgrounds’
+It was such a valuable experience for our children, many of whom come from extremely deprived backgrounds’ Nursery Teacher/Arts Co-ordinator, West Blatchington Primary School

 In partnership with Brighton and Hove Libraries, we present family performances and workshops in community libraries so that families can enjoy some FREE creative activities close to home.

-In October 2024 we toured a wonderful musical adaptation of Joseph Coelho’s picture book ‘Luna Loves Library Day’ to Moulsecoomb, Hangleton and Whitehawk Libraries.
+Our most recent library tour took place in October 2024 when we toured a wonderful musical adaptation of Joseph Coelho’s picture book Luna Loves Library Day to Moulsecoomb, Hangleton and Whitehawk Libraries.
 It was a beautiful and imaginative story addressing separated families as well as exploring the joy of reading through fantasy and imagination.

 ‘Absolutely fantastic to bring it to the community - very expensive to take 3 kids to theatre, so what a brilliant opportunity to expose them to something new and different.
 Really creative, great for their imaginations and encouraging them to enjoy music - thank you!
-Would be brilliant to have more things like this in Whitehawk - thank you
+Would be brilliant to have more things like this in Whitehawk - thank you East Brighton Resident

 Artist in Residence